rancher/fleet-docs/docs/ref-fleet-yaml.md

 # Default: ""
 namespace: default

+# namespaceLabels are labels that will be appended to the namespace created by Fleet.
+namespaceLabels:
+  key: value
+# namespaceAnnotations are annotations that will be appended to the namespace created by Fleet.
+namespaceAnnotations:
+  key: value

 # Optional map of labels, that are set at the bundle and can be used in a
 # dependsOn.selector
 labels: